cspohr5119/ftc-event-sim/README.md

 in fact, virtually equal if there is no randomness applied.

 ## Change Log
+5/24/2019 Added support for Rank Progression and Difficulty scores.

 5/18/2019 Added support for Laplace distribution in ScoreRandomness.
 Studing real event data, the random distribution seemed to follow this type of curve.
 Tighness and skew are also controlled by values in the options file.